dragonflyoss/d7y.io/docs/reference/manage-console.md

 ## Preheat

-Display the preheat details,The `status` attribute shows whether the preheat is successful.
+Display the preheat details, The `status` attribute shows whether the preheat is successful.

 ![preheat](../resource/manager-console/preheat.png)